 — D. Jackson

 I see, I remember.

 — Chinese Proverb

 An education is not received.
 It is achieved.

 Exams There will be seven 50-minute timed exams — they are all listed on the tentative schedule.
 The lowest of your seven exam scores will be dropped.
 The comprehensive final exam will be given on Wednesday, December 12 at Noon.
 The final exam cannot be given at any other time and also be aware that I may allow you to work longer on the final exam than just the two-hour scheduled block of time.
 In other words, plan your travel arrangements accordingly.

 As a study aid, I have posted copies of old exams on the course web site.
 These are offered with no guarantees, since techniques, approaches, emphases and even notation will change slightly or radically from semester to semester.
 Some of the solutions contain mistakes, and some of the problem statements have typos.
 In other words, they are not officially part of this semester’s course.
 In particular, I do not advocate working old exams as a primary, or exclusive, technique for learning the material in this course.
 Use at your own risk: they have not been reviewed for minor mistakes or inconsistencies with this semester’s course.

-These problems are your own work (i.e. no collaboration on formulating the proof, or writing it), and will not be accepted late.
+These problems are your own work (i.e. no collaboration on formulating the proof, no collaboration on writing the proof, no copying content from the book’s source).
+They will not be accepted late.

 Grades Grades will be based on the following breakdown: Exams — 55%; Reading Questions — 10%; Writing — 15%; Final — 20%.
 Homework, attendance and improvement will be considered for borderline grades.
-Scores will be posted anonymously on the World Wide Web at http://buzzard.ups.edu/courses.html.
+Scores will be posted anonymously on the web at http://buzzard.ups.edu/courses.html.